Mallord History, Family Crest & Coats of Arms

 The origins of the Mallord surname lie with the Anglo-Saxon tribes of Britain.
 The name Mallord began when someone in that family worked as a miller or the keeper of a mill.
 The surname Mallord is derived from the Old English word mylenweard.
 This name is common in the southern and western counties; elsewhere, the form Milner predominates.
 The "mill-ward" was the keeper of the mill having derived from the Middle English words "melle, mulle, and mulne."

 The surname Mallord was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Mallord family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallord History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallord research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallord History in all our PDF Extended History products and printed products wherever possible.

 Mallord Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Mallord has appeared include Milward, Milwood and others.

 Early Notables of the Mallord family (pre 1700)